disruptive-muenchen/chatbot/README.md

    - `system_prompt`: A block of text that describes the persona.
 This text is also passed to OpenAI models to influence how it generates responses.

-   - `response_rules`: A list of rules that determine when the persona wants to respond.
-Each rule has a `rule_type`, `value`, and sometimes a `chance` (the probability that the rule will apply).
+   - `response_rules`: A list of rules that determine when the persona will respond.
+Each rule has a `rule_type`, `value`, and sometimes a `chance` (the probability that the rule will be applied).

-Here's an example as a guide:
+Here's an example as a guide

+:

 ```yaml
 name: 'Tony'